MySQL plugin

 The name of the database to initially connect to.
 Any queries executed without a database explicitly set will be run against this database. - Port:

 The port to use to connect to SQL.
-The default is 3306, but can be changed as needed. - Object Query (optional):
+The default is 3306, but can be changed as needed. - Enable object indexing:

 A sample query result is below: